 A further optional yoga or relaxation session will be offered after dinner.

 What to bring

-Yoga: No special clothing is required for your yoga holiday, but it is recommended that you wear loose fitting clothes to facilitate easy movement.
-There may be some work lying down, so it is recommended that you also bring a non-slip Yoga mat and, if possible, a small blanket.
+No special clothing is required for your yoga holiday, but it is recommended that you wear loose-fitting clothes to facilitate easy movement.
+Please bring a non-slip yoga mat and a small blanket.

 Discover the Peak District